adap/flower/examples/quickstart-pytorch/README.md

         && cd quickstart-pytorch
 ```

-This will create a new directory called `quickstart-mlx` with the following structure:
+This will create a new directory called `quickstart-pytorch` with the following structure:

 ```shell
 quickstart-pytorch